rayhanur-rahman/resumewebsitebuilder/Design.md

     - push and reply with a link
 if zip file, provide user with a zip file containing all the things...

+# 4. Architectural Design
+## Diagram
+The image goes here

+## Architectural Components Description
+Description of all the components in the architectural diagram goes here

+## Constraints

+## Additional Design/Architectural Pattern
+- Builder: The bot will build web files from user preference through a builder class which abstracts the creation of web files from the client side representation
+- Memento: The bot has to persist the conversation state through memento patterb
+- Repository: The conversation data will be saved in a repository where the bot will perform CRUD operations to manage the data.
+- Layered: The bot will take the input from the user and provide the information to another layer which will process all the background task.
+The bot will have no inside knowledge on how those data will be processed.
+- Conversationists Bot: The bot will reply to the user input along with knowing the identity of the user.
+It will know from the user about his/her preferences and replies as well as remembers the comversation.
+Hence, this bot will be an conversationist bot.